Paramedicine

 Overview

 Creighton University's online Master of Science in Paramedicine will give you the edge in today's competitive professional world of Paramedicine.
-Our program is designed to prepare healthcare professionals with Paramedicine experience and a baccalaureate degree for leadership roles requiring administration, planning, education and training, quality improvement initiatives and development.
+Our program is designed to prepare healthcare professionals with Paramedicine experience for leadership roles requiring administration, planning, education and training, quality improvement initiatives and development.

 This program prepares students in the following areas: